ChaoTzuJung/i18n-mcp-translator/README.md

     - Translate to English, Japanese, Simplified Chinese
 - Updates `src/assets/locale/lang.json` with all translations.
 - Returns the refactored code and a summary.
+- **On startup:**
+    - Loads your language config from env/args
+    - Fetches all supported locales from OneSky (if API key present)
+    - Caches locale data for 24h (memory + file)
+    - Maps all configured languages to full info (code, name, etc)
+    - If OneSky API fails, uses local fallback data
+    - Always respects your config, but warns if a language is not found in OneSky

+## Advanced: Caching & Fallback

+- **Cache file:** `.cache/onesky-locales.json` (auto-created)
+- **Cache duration:** 24 hours
+- **Fallback:** If OneSky API or cache fails, uses built-in mock data
+- **Your config always wins:** You can specify any language codes; the system will try to enrich with OneSky info, but never blocks your workflow

 ## License